 #4 Content Knowledge.
-The teacher understands the central concepts, tools of inquiry, and structures of the disciplines(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.

-#5 Application of Content.
+The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or her teaches and creates learning experiences that make these aspects of the discipline accessible and meaningful for learners to assure mastery of the content. #5 Application of Content.
 The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.